 Lennon and Rolling Stone already had a good relationship heading into the interview.
-The bespectacled Beatle adorned the magazine’s inaugural issue on Nov.
+John had adorned the magazine’s inaugural issue on Nov.
 9, 1967, in character as Private Gripweed from the movie How I Won the War.
 That relationship was solidified when Rolling Stone published an unedited picture of the infamous nude cover to Lennon and Yoko Ono’s Two Virgins album.

-Among swipes at Bob Dylan (“Dylan is bulls---.
-Zimmerman is his name”) and the state of music (“Rock 'n' roll is going like jazz, as far as I can see, and the bulls---ters are going off into that excellentness which I never believed in”), Lennon revealed his that the Beatles, as far as he was concerned, were over for good.
-“I’m not going to record with another egomaniac," he declared.
+He also lashed out at Bob Dylan (“Dylan is bullshit; Zimmerman is his name”) and the state of music (“rock 'n' roll is going like jazz, as far as I can see, and the bullshitters are going off into that excellentness which I never believed in”), while revealing that the Beatles, as far as he was concerned, were over for good.
+“I’m not going to record with another egomaniac," Lennon declared.
 "There is only room for one on an album nowadays.
-There is no point, there is just no point at all.
+There is no point; there is just no point at all.
 There was a reason to do it at one time, but there is no reason to do it anymore.”

-When the issue hit the newsstands, the extensive feature was an immense bubble-bursting peek into the tumultuous inner-workings of the biggest group on the planet, but in subsequent years, it's grown into one of the most vital glimpses we have into the mind of one of the greatest talents of the 20th century.
+When the issue hit the newsstands, the extensive feature was an immense bubble-bursting peek into the tumultuous inner-workings of the biggest group on the planet.
+In subsequent years, however, this interview has grown into one of the most vital glimpses we have into the mind of one of the greatest talents of the 20th century.
 “My name isn’t John Beatle,” he pointed out at one point.
 “It’s John Lennon.”
 Indeed.